Psybernetic/vim-cheatsheet/README.md

 Loosely based on [Daniel Gryniewicz](https://www.fprintf.net/vimCheatSheet.html)'s version.

 Vim has three modes: normal mode (a.k.a command mode), insert mode and visual mode.

-When you first start Vim, it is always in normal mode.
+Normal mode is the default mode i.e. Vim starts in this mode.
+Insert mode is for entering text.
+Visaul mode is for selecting text.

 [Normal mode] indicates that you must be in normal mode first before a set of commands will work.